-After his enjoyable (if Horner derivative) score from The Dish and his fun score from Wide Awake (for Shamalamadingdong,no less) and also The Castle (rescore),I figured he'd snag a few rom-coms before climbing the ladder to whatever genre he got type-cast in by Hollywood.
+After his enjoyable (if Horner derivative) score from The Dish and his light/breezy score to Wide Awake (for Shyamalan, no less) and also The Castle (rescore),I figured he'd snag a few rom-coms before climbing the ladder to whatever genre he got type-cast in by Hollywood.
 But he seems to have disappeared off the radar.
 Anyone got any updates ?

 Edmund and I exchanged brief correspondance just after Christmas last year: he said (and I quote)

 "Yes, the career has been in a bit of a 'stall', BUT...I am still in the game and am ever hopeful that more work will come my way soon.
 And, as always, I remind myself that I am a human 'being'...not a human 'doing'.
 How's THAT for positive, eh?"

 I guess he's just one of the multitude of talented composers who want to work, but can't get it.

 Just playing The Dish tonight and I love the score.
 So heartfelt and moving.
 The songs are great too, a nice evocation of the period.
 I really would have loved Ed Choi to get a lucky break in Hollywood and get some scores out there.
 Such a promising talent, to my ears.